kamaroly/ash-phoenix-starter/README.md

 # Ash Phoenix Application Starter Kit

 A starter Kit that helps you build what's unique to your application faster.
+A launchpad for building unique apps faster by focusing on what's unique rather than common features.
+Don't reinvent the wheel; dive in today to prototype, experiment, and scale Phoenix projects with confidence!

 ![Ash Phoenix Starter Kit](dashboard.png "Starter Kit Dashboard")